-Students planning to pursue transfer to a four-year university should complete a STARS guide and AREA V program of study to an Alabama university (or contact the transfer institution if out of state for transferability guidance) to ensure transfer readiness and satisfaction of course and program requirements.
-Talk with your Calhoun adviser and complete an official STARS guide to guarantee your program of study for transfer is correct.
-Visit stars.troy.edu for the accurate class selection.
+Students planning to pursue transfer to a four-year university should complete an official transfer agreement and AREA V program of study to an Alabama university (or contact the transfer institution if out of state for transferability guidance) to ensure transfer readiness and satisfaction of course and program requirements.
+Talk with your Calhoun advisor and complete an official transfer agreement to guarantee your program of study for transfer is correct.
+Visit Alabama Transfers for the accurate class selection.